 The closest airport is Newark Liberty International.
 If you fly in a day before your cruise, which is always suggested, hotels can be found nearby the cruise port that offers a shuttle to the terminal.
-For those driving in, Cape Liberty has a parking garage and lot onsite.
+Cape Liberty has a parking garage and lot onsite for those driving in.
 We usually drive to the port – the cost of parking per night for a recent cruise on the Celebrity Summit was $22.

 One of the best things about cruising out of Cape Liberty is its proximity to New York City.
 A nice area to stay is Meadowlands, Secaucus if you want to visit the city and stay more affordably outside the NYC center.
 Meadowlands is very conveniently located about halfway between the port and NYC.

 You'll find a good choice of hotels, as well as casual restaurants and shopping areas.
 There's a Walmart as well as a Marshalls within the area if you need to pick up some essentials before your cruise.
 There are shuttle services at many hotels that take visitors right into NYC, as well as direct public transit buses.
 Times Square, the Garment District, Soho, Central Park, and the 911 memorial are all worthy of a visit.

 At the cruise port itself, you can expect simple but modern facilities, ample seating, and an overall efficient check-in.
 Something to note: look to the right when boarding your cruise ship at Cape Liberty.
 You can see the Tear Drop Memorial, located in a park right next to the ship.
 It’s visible from both the promenade deck as well as inside the ship if you don't have the chance to get to the park.

 Follow Ilana of Life Well Cruise on Facebook